From the editor:

 Following is a much more detailed and footnoted explanation of the financial crisis and the repurchase market.

+Many experts say the crisis was caused by people who borrowed money to buy homes they could not afford.
 Where did lenders get the money to pump up the housing bubble and make such a mess?

 Much of it came from the repurchase market.